 Then, after the soon to arrive floods of summer it would again blend with the other pebbles at the bottom of its new pool.
 It would shiver and tickle as the flooding waters tugged at its shape.
 Only the strongest of surging eddies would make it budge.

 If it had remained where it originally came from, maybe hundreds or thousands of kilometers away, would I have noticed it laying as a single pebble amidst other black, quartz streaked peers.
 Probably not!

 And me?
 After years of laying in the dry river bed of life, with all my edges knocked away, what destiny was it that had tossed me into this backwater of Africa, the latest shallow, murky pool of my existence.

-It is an existence, which is so much a part of this continent, With much of my genome arriving at Table Bay in April 1721on the Dutch East Indianman, ‘Raadhuis Van Vlissingen’, and the rest, almost a hundred years ago, to a coffee farm, in the highlands of Kenya.
+Much of my genome arrived at Table Bay in April 1721on the Dutch East Indianman, “Raadhuis Van Vlissingen”, and the rest, almost a hundred years ago, to a coffee farm, in the highlands of Kenya.